When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 Figuring out how much INCOME or WEALTH is enough to be happy is a much more difficult and personal question.
 Happiness is relative: what being happy is to you can be very different from what it is to me.

-Sometimes, those decisions can be financially detrimental.
+Sometimes, those decisions can be financially detrimental like changing from full-time to part-time work.

 Perhaps your employer has demanded you to start working longer shifts, overtime.
 Will you be able to say no?